Skip to content

 Quick Ask is a lightweight overlay you open with a keyboard shortcut (default Option+Space).
 You type a question, get an answer grounded in your captures, and dismiss without leaving the app you were using.
 See Quick Ask.

-Why Search is the default
+Why Ask is the default